Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Proof of Theorem

-\begin{proof}[of Theorem \ref{thm:rate}] The strategy of the proof proceeds in two steps.
+We now prove \eqref{eqn:rate}.
+The strategy of the proof proceeds in two steps.
 First we consider a deterministic game with $K$ players, and bound the difference between the Nash equilibrium of the game $(\pi_1,\dots,\pi_K)$ and the Nash equilibrium of the deterministic game.
 Then we bound the difference between the latter and $\ymax$.

 Let $(\mS_1,\dots,\mS_K)$ be an equal sized partition of $(1,\dots,N)$, with each coalition of size $N/K$.
 Consider a deterministic game defined by $(\opi_1,\dots,\opi_K)$ where

 Let $(\ox(\mS_1),\dots,\ox (\mS_K))$ be a Nash equilibrium of this game.
 By symmetry, $\ox(\mS_k)$ are of the same value.
 We denote this value by $\ox_K$; it satisfies: